 Many scientists now believe that the human microbiome has a role in the expression or inhibition of a number of illnesses, including auto-immune conditions, diabetes, fibromyalgia, multiple sclerosis, muscular dystrophy, obesity, rheumatism, and some cancers.
 (Round, J. L., et al (2009).
 “The gut microbiota shapes intestinal immune responses during health and disease“.
 Nature Reviews: Immunology, 9 (5): 313–323)

 And, now that it has also been discovered that some of these microbes can modify the production neurotransmitters, probiotic therapy is being tested to treat neuro-chemical imbalances such as anxiety, bipolar disorder, depression, and schizophrenia.
 (Bravo, Javier A., et al. “Ingestion of Lactobacillus strain regulates emotional behavior and central GABA receptor expression in a mouse via the vagus nerve.”
 Proceedings of the National Academy of Sciences 108.38 (2011): 16050-16055)

 There is now sufficient scientific evidence that the lactic acid producing microorganisms, known collectively as probiotics (previously referred to as “acidophilus” when that was the only species available commercially), can be used in supplement form to help restore the natural microbial balance in the gut.

-In my next blog I will examine the role of probiotics in supplemental form, and discuss in detail a new form of therapeutic probiotic that Nutristart will be introducing to the market in the near future.
+In my next blog I will examine the role of probiotics in supplemental form, and discuss in detail a new form of therapeutic probiotic that Nutristart has just brought to market.